Executive Committee

 Home artificial nutrition has been a huge part of family life for the past nine years when our middle son, Ezekiel, started on his journey.

 PINNT has supported us right from the beginning.
-Bringing him home as a little baby with an NG tube, to this very day, where he is fed via surgical Jej and drianned via Freka PEG.
+Bringing him home as a little baby with an NG tube, to this very day, where he is fed via surgical JEJ and drained via Freka PEG.

 As a parent carer a personal goal of mine was the try running more during 2023.
 After completing the couch to 5K course, I embarked on the Durham City 5k to raise awareness of PINNT.
 I hope to continue running and raising awareness.

-I look forward to working with PINNT on the executive committe and generally to support people on HAN.
+I look forward to working with PINNT on the executive committee and generally to support people on HAN.